frandallfarmer/neohabitat/README.md

 If you don't own a joystick and wish to change the controls to suit your needs then follow these steps.

-	At the top of your VICE emulator select "Settings" Hove your mouse over "Joystick Settings" and then select "Joystick Settings..."
+	At the top of your VICE emulator select "Settings" Hover your mouse over "Joystick Settings" and then select "Joystick Settings..."
 (Minor differences, I know) A window should now popup saying "Joystick settings" For "Joystick #1" select "Keyset A"
 	Then click "Configure Keyset A" and map the controls whatever you like.